 - A bit more of a financial investment (approx. $1500- $2500, depending on course)

 - Comes with personalized, lifetime job placement assistance to help you line up TEFL jobs

 Step 3: Apply for jobs.

 This is the fun part!
 Once you have determined where you want to teach and are qualified to teach, and you’ve gotten certified, you are ready to apply for jobs.
-Polish your resume (click here for tips on writing a killer TEFL resume) and get started!
-You can find open teaching positions worldwide using the BridgeTEFL Job Board, or via another popular TEFL job board like www.eslcafe.com.
+Polish your resume by highlighting your TEFL certification and teaching-related experience and get started (click here for tips on writing a killer TEFL resume)!
+You can find open teaching positions worldwide using the BridgeTEFL Job Board, or via another popular TEFL job board.
 Search by country and follow the application instructions just as you would for a job here at home.